 Director: Jennifer Redfearn

-In the Midwest, against the backdrop of the opioid epidemic and rising incarceration rates, three women face the challenges of mothering their children from prison and how they prepare to reunite with their families and rebuild after years of separation.
+Against the backdrop of the opioid epidemic and rising incarceration rates, three Midwestern women face the challenges of mothering their children from prison.
+The documentary shows how they prepare to reunite and rebuild their families after years of separation.
 86 minute runtime, closed captioning available

 Saturday, October 2